ndunguloren96/ltronix-shop/README.md

 # Ltronix Shop

 ## Project Description

-Ltronix Shop is an e-commerce platform designed to facilitate online transactions and provide a seamless payment experience for users in Kenya through M-Pesa integration. [cite: 1, 2, 3]
+Ltronix Shop is an e-commerce platform designed to facilitate online transactions and provide a seamless payment experience for users in Kenya through M-Pesa integration.

 This project aims to create a functional e-commerce platform.

 ## Current Features

-* Basic product catalog display
+- Basic product catalog display
-* User ability to add products to cart
+- User ability to add products to cart
-* Checkout process
+- Checkout process
-* M-Pesa payment integration via Lipa na M-Pesa Online (STK Push) [cite: 6, 8]
+- M-Pesa payment integration via Lipa na M-Pesa Online (STK Push)

 ## M-Pesa Integration Details

-The M-Pesa integration allows users to pay for their purchases using their M-Pesa accounts. [cite: 6]
+The M-Pesa integration allows users to pay for their purchases using their M-Pesa accounts.

-* When a user selects M-Pesa at checkout and enters their phone number, the application initiates an STK Push request. [cite: 6, 8]
+- When a user selects M-Pesa at checkout and enters their phone number, the application initiates an STK Push request.
-* The user receives a prompt on their phone to authorize the payment by entering their M-Pesa PIN. [cite: 8]
+- The user receives a prompt on their phone to authorize the payment by entering their M-Pesa PIN.
-* Upon successful authorization, the application processes the order and confirms the payment.
+- Upon successful authorization, the application processes the order and confirms the payment.

 ## Technology Stack

-* Django (Backend)
+- Django (Backend)
-* HTML, CSS, JavaScript (Frontend)
+- HTML, CSS, TypeScript (Frontend)
-* PostgreSQL (Database)
+- PostgreSQL (Database)
-* django-environ (for environment variable management)
+- django-environ (for environment variable management)
-* Safaricom M-Pesa APIs (Lipa na M-Pesa Online, Authorization)
+- Safaricom M-Pesa APIs (Lipa na M-Pesa Online, Authorization)

 ## Getting Started

 1.  **Clone the repository:**